CDRT/mk_docs/docs/ref/bios/settings/thinkstation/usbsetup.md

 |:---|:---|:---|:---|
 | USBPortX | Disabled, Enabled | yes | Both |

+!!! info ""
-?> The WMI setting name in the example above represents the port number.
+    The WMI setting name in the example above represents the port number.
 Change the number to that of the desired rear USB port.

 </details>